-Sr No Questions Business Ethics Product Responsibility Employee Wellbeing Shareholder Engagement Human Rights Environment Protection Public & Regulatory Policy CSR Customer relation P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have a Policy/ Policies for Yes Yes Yes Yes Yes Yes Yes Yes Yes 2 Has the Policy been formulated in consultation with the relevant stakeholders Yes Yes Yes Yes Yes Yes Yes Yes Yes 3 Does policy conform to any national /international standards Policie Policies are prepared ensuring adherence to applicable regulatory requirements and industry standards. lards.
+Sr No Questions Business Ethics Product Responsibility Employee Wellbeing Shareholder Engagement Human Rights Environment Protection Public & Regulatory Policy CSR Customer relation P1 P2 P3 P4 P5 P6 P7 P8 P9 1 Do you have a Policy/ Policies for Yes Yes Yes Yes Yes Yes Yes Yes Yes 2 Has the Policy been formulated in consultation with the relevant stakeholders Yes Yes Yes Yes Yes Yes Yes Yes Yes 3 Does policy conform to any national /international standards Policie Policies are prepared ensuring adherence to applicable regulatory requirements and industry standards. ards.
 4 Has the policy been approved by the board?
 If yes has it been signed by MD/ CEO/ appropriate Board Director?
-No No No No No No Yes No 5 Does the Company have a specified committee of the Board/Director/Official to oversee implementation of the policy?
-Yes Yes Yes Yes Yes Yes Yes Yes Yes 6 Indicate the link for the policy to be viewed online Most o f the relevant po empl seminated and on Company's keholder s and
+Yes No No No No No No Yes No 5 Does the Company have a specified committee of the Board/Director/Official to oversee implementation of the policy?
+Yes Yes Yes Yes Yes Yes Yes Yes Yes 6 Indicate the link for the policy to be viewed online Most o Most of the relevant policies are disseminated and uploaded for information of relevant stakeholders and employees either on Company's intranet site or on Corporate website

 Sr No Questions Business Ethics Product Responsibility Employee Wellbeing Shareholder Engagement Human Rights Environment Protection Public & Regulatory Policy CSR Customer relation P1 P2 P3 P4 P5 P6 P7 P8 P9 7 Has the policy been formally communicated to all relevant internal and external stakeholders?
-Yes 8 Does the Company have in house structure to implement the policy All Corporate Policies including Business Responsibility Policy are engrained in all day-to-day business operation of the Company and are implemented at all Management levels and monitored by the Chairman & Managing Director and also by the Chief Executive Officer of the Company from time to time 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders grievances related to the policy?
+Yes 8 Does the Company have in house structure to implement the policy 9 Does the Company have a grievance redressal mechanism related to the policy/policies to address stakeholders grievances related to the policy?
 Yes 10 Has the Company carried out independent audit/ evaluation of the working of this policy by an internal or external agency?
-Policies ar re evaluated i regularly by the e CEO and/or respective Sei nior Executive S b) If answer to the question at Sr No 1 against any principle, is "No", please explain why:
+Policies ar re evaluated i regularly by the e CEO and/or respective Ser nior Executive s b) If answer to the question at Sr No 1 against any principle, is "No", please explain why:

-No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 The Company has not understood the principles Within the overall guidance of the Board, the Corporate 2 The Company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles Policies are framed and/or Policies in connection with E Resources have been imple icies are framed and/or modified from time to time icies in connection with Business Operations & Huma sources have been implemented and followed over 3 The Company does not have financial or manpower resources available for the task period of time as per industry norms and/or best practic and were not approved by the Board specifically.
-However, these Policies as and when approved are released to wever 4 It is planned to be done within next six month r Mana time.
-I 5 It is planned to be done within next one year 0 and/ 6 Any other reason (Please specify) Execu tives
+No. Questions P1 P2 P3 P4 P5 P6 P7 P8 P9 1 The Company has not understood the principles Within the overall guidance of the Board, the Corporate 2 The Company is not at a stage where it finds itself in a position to formulate and implement the policies on specified principles Policie Resou Policies are framed and/or modified from tin Policies in connection with Business Operation Resources have been implemented and follo period of time as per industry norms and/or be 3 The Company does not have financial or manpower resources available for the task and w vere no t appro oved by the B oard s pecifica ally.
+Ho wever 4 It is planned to be done within next six month these Policies as and when approved are released for implementation by the CEO and/or Managing Director of the 5 It is planned to be done within next one year Company at the relevant point in time.
+Further the po are evaluated regularly by the CEO and/or respective S Executives 6 Any other reason (Please specify)